functorz-tech/momen_doc/data/parameter.md

   Learn how to use parameters in Momen, including path, query and input parameters.
 ---

-# Parameters
 An application consists of different parts, which involves data transfer between these parts.
 For example, between pages, components, and action flows.
 In Momen, data transfer is achieved through parameters.

-# Path Parameters and Query Parameters: Data Transfer Between Pages
+# Path and Query Parameters: Data Transfer Between Pages

 Both path parameters and query parameters are used for data transfer through the URL of a page, but they belong to different parts of the URL.